anumkhanit/vpn-config/README.md

 </p>

 <h1>Exploring Virtual Machines and VPN</h1>
 <p>In this tutorial, we will install a Virtual Private Network (VPN) in Microsoft Azure.
-It involves configuring a Network Subnet and VPN gateway to establish a secure connection between your on-premises and Azure virtual networks.
-There are some notes and highlights provided of some or all explanations.</p>
+It involves configuring a Network Subnet and VPN gateway to establish a secure connection between your on-premises and Azure virtual networks.</p>

 <h2>Environments and Technologies Used</h2>